-The primary objective of Ant-ICON is to improve the protection of Antarctic and Southern Ocean ecosystems, species and environments based on the best available science and thereby maintain and strengthen SCAR's reputation as the key provider of independent scientific advice to the Antarctic Treaty System.
+The primary objective of Ant-ICON is to improve the protection of Antarctic and Southern Ocean ecosystems, species, and environments based on the best available science and thereby maintain and strengthen SCAR's reputation as the key provider of independent scientific advice to the Antarctic Treaty System.

-One of the most effective mechansisms for achieving this outcome is to inform and support policy making through high-quality science inputs.
+One of the most effective mechanisms for achieving this outcome is to inform and support policymakers through high-quality science outputs.
 Ant-ICON recognises the importance of high-quality and up-to-date scientific advice to support policy-making but also acknowledges, anticipates and appreciates the role socio-cultural, economic and political factors play in political decision-making.

+Through a recognition of these complex and interrelated factors, Ant-ICON will not only deliver content to support the delivery of scientific advice, but also inform mechanisms to improve its effective delivery.
-Through a focus on key areas of interest to the CEP and SC-CAMLR, Ant-ICON will ensure that its research is targeted and relevant to policy makers and ultimately that these policy makers are better educated about the relevant, available science.
-These links will be developed and strengthened through the life of Anti) Primary publications in peer-reviewed journals

-ICON and manifested through content that will inform the submission of Working Papers, Information Papers and Background Papers to the CEP, SC-CAMLR, CCAMLR Working Groups, as well as through publications on the Antarctic Environments Portal (www.environments.aq) and other forums as appropriate.
+Ant-ICON will focus on key areas of interest to the CEP and SC-CAMLR and ensure that research is targeted and relevant to policymakers and ultimately that these policymakers are better educated about the relevant, available science.
+These links will be developed and strengthened through the life of Ant-ICON and manifested through content that will inform the submission of Working Papers, Information Papers and Background Papers to the CEP, SC-CAMLR, CCAMLR Working Groups, as well as through publications on SCAR's Antarctic Environments Portal (www.environments.aq), and other outlets as appropriate.